athomasq/athomasq.github.io/navigation/work.md

 🛰️ Alternative data and untapped sources of edge
 🛠 Transitioning from qualitative to quantitative methods
 ⛷ Staying agile at scale via people, processes and technology
+🔢 Data and API business models and the data ecosystem

 My clients are typically institutional investors: hedge funds, pension funds, sovereign wealth funds, venture capital firms and private equity firms.

-**Update:** I'm not currently taking on new advisory clients, but feel free to email me to say hi and get on the waitlist.
+Read more on my [consulting page](/consulting).